timkuijsten/node-array-bcrypt-user/README.md

 # array-bcrypt-user

-Store and verify users with bcrypt passwords located in an array.
+Store and verify user accounts in an array using bcrypt passwords.

 ## Examples